The Value Of A Brand

 The valuation of a brand often involves the use of a hybrid of both the Income and Market methods, known as the Relief from Royalty method.

-The idea here is that if the company didn’t own the trademark, they’d have to pay a for the right to license the trademark.
+The idea here is that if the company didn’t own the trademark, they’d have to pay a royalty fee for the right to license the trademark.
 By actually owning the brand, the company is relieved from having to pay such a royalty fee.
 Thus, the name, ‘Relief from Royalty’.

 Like most things in valuation, the valuation of a brand is a forward-looking exercise, where the value of the asset today is equal to the present value of the asset’s cash flows in the future.
 In the case of a brand, the ‘cash flows’ are based on the royalty fees as a percentage of sales.